ardatan/graphql-tools/website/docs/stitch-type-merging.md

 usersSchema = addMocksToSchema({ schema: usersSchema });
 ```

 Note that both services define a _different_ `User` type.
 While the users service manages information about user accounts, the posts service simply provides posts associated with a user ID.
 Now we just have to configure the `User` type to be merged.
-Type merging needs a query in each schema to provide its version of a merged type:
+Type merging requires a query from each subschema to provide its version of a merged type:

 ```js
 import { stitchSchemas } from '@graphql-tools/stitch';